Substance Use Problems

 - The Symptoms

-The vast majority of people have used substances at some point in their lives.
-Many people start their morning drinking coffee to feel more alert.
-Advertisements for alcohol products are common.
-There is a trend for people to use fewer substances as they grow older and their priorities change.
-Substance use also tends to be less prevalent among women.
+Most people have used substances at some point in their lives.
+Many start their morning with a coffee to feel more alert.
+Ads for alcohol products are widespread.
+But there are a few trends.
+Generally, women tend to use substances less than men.
+And for most people, their use reduces as they get older, and their priorities change.

 Legal and Illegal Drugs

-The legality of substances has been contested over the course of history.
-Substances have been criminalized, decriminalized, or legalized depending on the mores of the day.
-Legal drugs are easily obtainable and more people develop problems with their use.
+The legal status of substances has always been a hot topic.
+Many have changed in status, depending on the politics of the time.
+Take marijuana in Canada.
+It was illegal, then decriminalized, and now legal.
+Legal drugs are easy to get, and more people develop problems with their use.
 About 9% of people experience significant problems with alcohol use in a given year.
 The rate of tobacco use problems is around 13%.
-In comparison, less than 1% of people experience problems with cocaine or opioid use.
+On the other hand, less than 1% of people experience issues with cocaine.

 Why People Use Substances

 There are many types of psychotherapy or talk therapy.
 Kelty’s Key is based on cognitive behavioral therapy (CBT).
-This method emphasizes the influence of thoughts and beliefs in changing substance use.
-CBT also has a focus on learning skills to deal with cravings and urges as well as skills for coping with life difficulties.
+This method focuses on how your thoughts and beliefs can help you make a change to your use.
+It can also teach you how to cope with cravings and deal with life’s tough times.

 Well Done.
 You’re on Your Way.